-Longspined sea urchins have a pelagic larval stage of ~100 days (Huggett et al. 2005) meaning this species can travel long distances in ocean currents under the right conditions for their temperature limits (Ling et al. 2009b).
+Longspined Sea Urchins have a pelagic larval stage of ~100 days (Huggett et al. 2005) meaning this species can travel long distances in ocean currents under the right conditions for their temperature limits (Ling et al. 2009b).
 Larvae have likely travelled to Tasmania through the poleward advance of the warm East Australia Current, which has extended further south with greater frequency over the past 60 years due to climate change (Ridgway 2007, Banks et al. 2010).
-Longspined sea urchins were first reported on the east coast of Tasmania in 1978 (Edgar and Barrett 1997) but now extend down most of the east coast (Johnson et al. 2005, Ling and Keane 2018).
+Longspined Sea Urchin was first reported on the east coast of Tasmania in 1978 (Edgar and Barrett 1997) but now extends down most of the east coast (Johnson et al. 2005, Ling and Keane 2018).
 The first major fisheries-independent survey conducted in 2001/02 established a baseline estimate of the biomass of this species in Tasmania at 6.7 million individuals (Johnson et al. 2005).
 A repeat survey conducted 15 years later estimated the population to have grown to almost 20 million individuals (Ling and Keane 2018).

-IMAS have been researching Longspined sea urchins and their associated barrens since the late 1990s.
+The Institute for Marine and Antarctic Studies (IMAS) have been researching Longspined Sea Urchins and their associated barrens since the late 1990s.
 Above threshold densities of ~700g/m2 the species can have devastating impacts on reefs due to overgrazing which can lead to the formation of extensive urchin barrens (Ling et al. 2015).
 The barren state is problematic because urchins can exist in a starvation state on an extensive barren for decades (Filbee-Dexter and Scheibling 2014).
-To convert extensive barren back to forest nearly all Longspined urchins need to be removed, so that urchin density is below 70g/m2, or around one 350g urchin per 5m2 (Ling et al. 2009a, Filbee-Dexter and Scheibling 2017).
+To convert extensive barren back to forest nearly all Longspined urchins need to be removed to an urchin density below 70g/m2, or around one 350g urchin per 5m2 (Ling et al. 2009a, Filbee-Dexter and Scheibling 2017).
 Removal experiments, such as those conducted by Tracey et al. (2015) in Wineglass Bay, Tasmania, show that after targeted and systematic removals, kelp forest regrows.
 The regrowth of kelp after a reduction in urchin density below a given threshold is a pattern that has been demonstrated repeatedly elsewhere in Australia and around the world (Keats et al. 1990, Leinaas and Christie 1996, Ling et al. 2015, Tracey et al. 2015, Kriegisch et al. 2016, Sanderson et al. 2016).